-Instead of simply bludgeoning the viewer with a numbers-distancing catalogue of horror, it focuses on a few inhabitants of one building in one area of the city, with chief attention going to the resilient chronicler played by the wonderful German leading lady Nina Hoss.
-Man-up–or Woman-up— and watch this powerful and splendidly done film, despite the off-putting subject matter: if they can survive the years of trauma you ought to be able to make it through the 131 minutes of this drama.
-Don’t flinch from history, and ponder meanwhile what’s been happening in the Congo while you do, carried out as I write, as you read.
+Instead of simply bludgeoning the viewer with a numbers-distancing catalogue of horror, focus is on a few inhabitants of one building in a single area of the city.
+Chief attention goes to the resilient chronicler played by the wonderful German leading lady Nina Hoss.
+Man-up–or Woman-up— and watch this powerful and splendidly done film, despite the off-putting subject matter: if they can survive years of trauma you ought to be able to make it through 131 minutes of drama.
+Don’t flinch from history, and ponder, meanwhile, what’s been happening in the Congo while you do, carried out as I write, as you read.